 What are bullying and harassment?

-Bullying and harassment in the workplace is worryingly common and appears to be increasingly prevalent.
+Bullying and harassment in the workplace are worryingly common and appear to be increasingly prevalent.
 According to a recent study, 75% of participants said they had been the victim of, or had seen others being subject to, bullying or harassment at work.

-It impacts on the health and wellbeing of the victims and their loved ones and has a negative effect on the economy, with millions of working hours being lost through sickness absence for work related stress.
+The practice impacts on the health and wellbeing of the victims and their loved ones and has a negative effect on the economy, with millions of working hours being lost through sickness absence for work-related stress.